SuperDiodo/ur_ros_rtde/ur_ros_rtde_tutorials/README.md

     1. Add a robot model: `Displays\Add\RobotModel`
     2. Set `world` in `Fixed Frame`
     3. Set `/robot_description` in `RobotModel\Description Topic`
+    4. Click on `File\Save config` to save the actual configuration of RViz

 #### Activate robot commands